IntraOperative Electron Radiation Therapy

 - Fewer Side Effects

-Because electron radiation is delivered directly to the affected tissue during surgery, it allows the radiation oncologist the ability to radiate the tumor bed directly.
-European trials using IOeRT in early stage breast cancer patients reveal reduction in skin toxicity.
+Direct treatment to the tumor site means less damage to healthy tissue.
+European trials using IOeRT in early stage breast cancer patients indicate a reduction in skin toxicity.

 Read more about other radiation therapy treatments for cancer patients.